SBOSE550/food-delivery-cost-and-profitability-analysis/README.md

         - **15% for New Users:** 19.8% of total orders
     - **Profit Impact:**
       - **Losses:** Primarily due to 15% new user discounts and 10% discounts when applied to higher order value
-      - **Profits:** Mainly from no discount and 50-off promo orders and when 15% new user discounts and 10% discounts applied to lower order values
+      - **Profits:** Mainly from no discount and 50-off promo orders and when 15% new user discounts and 10% discounts are applied to lower order values
     - **Key Insight:** Higher discount amounts result in greater losses, especially for high order values.

 ## Tools Used